-Prenuptial and postnuptial agreements (“prenups” and “postnutps”) aren’t just for celebrities and the super-rich.
-They’re not a sign of selfishness, nor a sign you don’t love your partner.
+Prenuptial and postnuptial agreements (“prenups” and “postnutps”) aren’t just for celebrities and the super-rich, contrary to popular belief.
+They’re not a sign of selfishness, nor a sign you don’t love or trust your partner.
 They don’t even need to be points of contention: your spouse may agree that an agreement is for the best.

-Prenuptial agreements – or postnuptial agreements, if you realized after exchanging vows that an agreement is a good step – are simply a feature of some couples’ responsible marriages.
-“Millennials” have grown especially interested in signing prenups or postnups, but such an agreement can suit anyone.
+Prenuptial agreements or postnuptial agreements (if you realized after exchanging vows that an agreement is a good step) are simply a feature of some couples’ responsible, well-thought-out marriages.
+Many in the “Millennial” generation have grown especially interested in signing prenups or postnups, but such an agreement can suit anyone.

 Prenups vs. postnups: what’s the difference?

 A prenuptial agreement is an agreement protecting certain assets, ensuring they are never classified as marital property.
-These assets may be a home, an inheritance, family heirlooms, a retirement account, or even intellectual property.
-The agreement ensures the property reverts to its original owner if the marriage ever dissolves.
+Those assets may include a home, an inheritance, family heirlooms, a retirement account, or even intellectual property.
+The prenuptial agreement ensures the property reverts to its original owner if the marriage ever dissolves.

 Without a prenup, any property you own is at risk of being designated as “marital property,” even if you alone brought it to the marriage.
 Much will depend on how the property was used and treated once you and your spouse got married.
 Marital property is subject to equitable distribution, which doesn’t always go the way either spouse wants it to.